Everyone has a lot on their mind during this season… but making sure you secure your home for the holidays should be a priority.

-Have someone watch your home – even if they never actually enter.
+Have someone watch your home – even if they’re literally just watching for unusual activity.

-If a neighbor is going to be inside checking on pets or plants, give them their own user code to your front door and wireless security system.
-You can rest easy with text notifications that tell you when your neighbor enters and exits your home.
+If a neighbor is going to be inside checking on pets or plants, give them their own user code to your wireless security system.
+You can rest easy with text notifications that tell you when your neighbor (or pet sitter!) enters and exits your home.

 3. Make it look like someone is home.

-Lighting control has come a long way since the days of automatic timers and it is just as affordable (adding lighting control to your wireless security system is just $65).
+Lighting control has come a long way since the days of automatic timers and it is just as affordable (adding lighting control to your wireless security system costs as little as $65).

-You can set your lights to come on at a certain time every day, or, for added realism, you can randomize the time by several minutes or simply schedule them for sunset.
+You can set your lights to come on at a certain time every day, or, for added realism, you can randomize the time by several minutes.
 This prevents thieves from “learning” your habits by taking not of when your lights are turned on and off.

 4. Remember the backyard.

 Your backyard is probably the most open and vulnerable area of your home – and it often hold many of your most expensive items (lawn tools, kids toys, etc.).